Short-Term Limited Duration Plans Proposed Rule Released

 Coalition statement - CBO individual mandate score

-On Novemeber 28, 2017, patient consumer groups sent a letter to senators expressing opposition to the repeal of the individual mandate.
+On November 28, 2017, patient consumer groups sent a letter to senators expressing opposition to the repeal of the individual mandate.
 Read the letter below.

 Patient Group Letter - IM Senate Letter (Nov 28 2017)

-On November 30, 2017, patient consumer groups issued a statement highlighting CBOs analysis that the ACA Stablization Bill drafted by Sens.
-Alexander and Murrary would not fix a repeal of the individual mandate, which is being proposed as part of tax reform proposals.
-CBO confirmed that repealing the mandate would raise premiums in the individual health insurance market by an average of 10 percent, even with passage of the Alexander-Murrary bill.
+On November 30, 2017, patient consumer groups issued a statement highlighting CBOs analysis that the ACA Stabilization Bill drafted by Sens.
+Alexander and Murray would not fix a repeal of the individual mandate, which is being proposed as part of tax reform proposals.
+CBO confirmed that repealing the mandate would raise premiums in the individual health insurance market by an average of 10 percent, even with passage of the Alexander-Murray bill.
 Read the full statement below.

 Group Statement - IM Repeal Fix (Nov 30 2017).pdf

 Epilepsy Foundation Has Joined More Than 200 Patient Groups to Support Bipartisan ACA Stabilization Bill